 How do you create an architecture concept?

-01 Site Analyse.
+01 Site Analyze.
 Take the data described above and identify the key constraints, features and characteristics of the site and its surrounding context.

 02 Design Brief.
-This is the information presented by the client that should address the building type, preferences, budget, culture, preconceptions, agenda, personality, organisation, and programme.
+This is the information presented by the client that should address the building type, preferences, budget, culture, preconceptions, agenda, personality, organization, and program.

 03 Buildings Typology.
 This determines the genre of the building, its purpose, the services it provides and how it should work.